onnet/kazoo_popup/README.md

 This application:
- - connects Kazoo whapp blackhole;
+ - connects to Kazoo whapp blackhole;
- - listens for incoming calls
+ - listens for incoming calls;
- - queries third party server whether it knows anything about caller's number
+ - queries third party server whether it knows anything about caller's number;
- - Pop's Up window with provided info
+ - Pop's Up window with provided info.

 It is:
- - written in Qt which promises to be crossplatform application (hopefully)
+ - written in Qt which promises to be crossplatform application (hopefully);
- - is NOT production ready but intended to be a simple example of using blachole whapp (please note, that blackhole whapp doesn't support secure connectoin over SSL yet; check KAZOO-2632)
+ - is NOT production ready but intended to be a simple example of using blachole whapp.
+   (please note, that blackhole whapp doesn't support secure connectoin over SSL yet; check KAZOO-2632)

 Good luck!